ErpNetDocs/dev/apis/domainapi/quantity.md

 ```

 > [!note]
-> Because _Amount_ is odata complex object it can not participate in $filter clause in uri.
+> Because _Quantity_ is odata complex object it can not participate in uri $filter query parameter.
 To filter by Amount or Quantity properties you can use the following:
 >
 > `~/Logistics_Inventory_StoreTransactionLines?$filter=QuantityValue ge 5.555 ~/Crm_Sales_SalesOrderLines?$filter=LineAmountValue ge 5.555`